chrisbeardy/nextcloud-docker-raspberrypi-tutorial/README.md

 ### Remove setup warnings

 Log into the console for the nextcloud container, if you installed portainer this can be done through the portainer web ui by navigating to the container and clicking the console icon.
-Otherwise use `docker exer -it nextcloud_nextcloud-app_1 /bin/bash`.
+Otherwise use `docker exec -it nextcloud_nextcloud-app_1 /bin/bash`.

 - use `apt update && apt install nano` to install nano